Misfits-Rebels-Outcasts/Nodef/documentation/DigitalCompositingPipelineAdvantages.md

 * We even expand this to Augmented Reality (AR) by adding a Model Entity node.
 A Model Entity node enables us to add a 3D geometry object.
 This AR object can reference the photo image, video, or animation (MetaMorph) in our Pipeline.

+## Additional Benefits

-* A programmer can easily join the pipeline by adding a node to the Pipeline.
+* A software programmer can easily join the pipeline by adding a node by programming to the Pipeline.
+Remember it is an Open-source Pipeline.
+* We can easily describe the operations we are performing to our image or Photo without saying step 1, go to here and click this.
+Step 2, refer to the screenshot.
+We can elegantly express all of this Succintly with a Pipeline.